Ronnie Lee Mizell Sr. - Mississippi's Best Community Newspaper

 Oct.
 25, 1950 – Feb.
 26, 2021

-NATCHEZ — Services for Ronnie L. Mizell Sr., 70, of Natchez who died Friday, February 26, 2021 in Hattiesburg will be 2 p.m.
+NATCHEZ — Services for Ronnie Lee Mizell Sr., 70, of Natchez who died Friday, February 26, 2021 in Hattiesburg will be 2 p.m.
 Thursday, March 4, 2021 at Washington Baptist Church (39 Old Highway 84 No. 1) with Rev. Carl Smith officiating.

 Burial will follow at Natchez City Cemetery under the direction of Laird Funeral home.